ec-europa/europa-component-library/docs/conventions/components.md

 ## Introduction

-Building components in a project with several systems means that first step in the construction of the component is the base of the component, i.e. the generic component containing common rules.

-On a high-level, the base should serve as an interface and systems' components as specific implementations.
-Inheritance, though, should be achieved by composition and not by polymorphism.

-That's why the base should also be thought of, and managed as, a common layer of re-usable set of rules and guidelines.

-All components should follow the same file structure and naming conventions.

 If you are not familiar with the concept of systems in ECL, first have a look at [the system documentation](../ec-eu-systems.md).

 ## Naming